hashgraph/guardian/README.md

    PREUSED_HEDERA_NET="mainnet"
    ```

-   This configuration allow you to leave untouched all the data referering to Mainnet in the Database while testing on Testnet.
+   This configuration allows you to leave untouched all the data referring to Mainnet in the Database while testing on Testnet.
 Refer to Guardian
    [documentation](https://docs.hedera.com/guardian/guardian/readme/environments/multi-session-consistency-according-to-environment) for more details.

 > **_NOTE:_**  You can use the Schema Topic ID (`INITIALIZATION_TOPIC_ID`) already present in the configuration files, or you can specify your own.

-> **_NOTE:_**  for any other GUARDIAN_ENV name of your choice just copy and past the file `./configs/.env.template.guardian.system` and rename as `./configs/.env.<choosen name>.guardian.system`
+> **_NOTE:_**  for any other GUARDIAN\_ENV name of your choice just copy and paste the file `./configs/.env.template.guardian.system` and rename as `./configs/.env.<choosen name>.guardian.system`

 4. Now, we have two options to setup IPFS node :  1.
 Local node 2.
 IPFS Web3Storage node.